Punisher: War Zone: Plot

 Jigsaw and his brother bargain with the FBI for their release by giving up Cristu Bulat, who was smuggling in a biological weapon destined for Arab terrorists in Queens, New York.
 The brothers are granted immunity, plus the US$12 million Bulat was paying to use Jigsaw's port, and a file on Micro.
 They take Micro hostage, killing his mother in the process.
-They once again take the Donatellis hostage, after critically injuring Micro's associate Carlos, whom Castle had left to protect them.
-Castle later arrives at the hideout, and euthanizes Carlos.
-Jigsaw sets himself up in the Bradstreet Hotel, putting together a small army of gangsters desiring vengeance against the Punisher.
+They once again take the Donatellis hostage, after Jim critically injures Micro's associate, Carlos, whom Castle had left to protect them.
+Castle later arrives at the hideout and kills Carlos in an act of mercy after Carlos asks him to not let him "die like this".
+Jigsaw sets himself up in the abandoned Bradstreet Hotel, putting together a small army of gangsters desiring vengeance against the Punisher.
 Castle enlists the help of Budiansky, who informs Cristu's father, Tiberiu Bulat, about Jigsaw's location.
 Tiberiu's enforcers start a shootout in the hotel lobby, affording Castle a distraction.

 Castle enters through a second-floor window, leading to a firefight with Jigsaw's hired guns.
 Afterward, Castle engages Loony Bin Jim in solo combat; realizing that he will probably not survive the brawl, Jim flees.
-Castle chases and confronts both him and Jigsaw, who are holding Micro and Grace at gunpoint.
-Jigsaw gives Castle a choice: If Frank shoots Micro, Jigsaw will let the others go free.
+Castle chases and confronts both him and Jigsaw, who are holding Micro and Grace at gunpoint in the spa room.
+Jigsaw gives Castle a choice: If Castle shoots Micro or Grace, Jigsaw will let the other one go free.
 Micro bravely offers his life to save the girl, but Castle chooses to shoot Loony Bin Jim instead.
 As a result, Jigsaw kills Micro.
-Enraged that his partner died, Castle attacks Jigsaw, eventually impaling him with a metal rod and throwing him onto a fire.
-As Jigsaw burns to death, Castle calmly tells him, "This is just the beginning."
-Outside, Angela forgives Castle, who bids farewell to Budiansky and the Donatelli family.
+Enraged, Castle attacks Jigsaw, engaging him in hand to hand combat, before impaling him with a metal rod and killing him by throwing him onto a fire-lit brazier.

+Outside, Angela forgives Castle, while pointing out that her husband once vouched for him.
+Castle bids farewell to Budiansky and the Donatelli family.
 As Castle and Soap leave together, Soap tries to convince Castle to give up his vigilante status after having "killed every criminal in town."
-Soap changes his mind when he is held up by a murderous mugger, who quickly becomes another victim of the Punisher.
+Soap changes his mind when he is held up by a murderous mugger, who is shot by Castle.